riteshmaurya089/slashash-assignment/README.md

 # Slashash Coding Task
-This app is about the task that was assigned me by Slashash as part of the hiring process.
+slashash coding task that was assigned me by Slashash as part of the second round hiring process.

 # Deployment